gjwang/zero_x_infinity/docs/src/0x0C-trade-fee.md

 ### 1.1 Connecting the Dots: From Transfer to Trading

-在 **0x0B** 章节中，我们建立了资金划转的 FSM 机制，让用户可以在 Funding 账户和 Spot 账户之间转移资产。但资金进入 Spot 账户后，交易所需要有收入来源。
+In **0x0B**, we built the FSM mechanism for fund transfers between Funding and Spot accounts.
+Once funds enter the Spot account, the exchange needs a revenue source.

-这就是本章的主题：**交易手续费 (Trade Fee)**。
+This is the topic of this chapter: **Trade Fee**.

-每当买卖双方成交时，交易所收取一定比例的手续费。这是交易所最核心的商业模式，也是整个系统能够持续运营的基础。
+Whenever buyers and sellers execute trades, the exchange collects a percentage fee.
+This is the core business model of exchanges and the foundation for sustainable operations.

-> **设计哲学**: 手续费的实现看似简单（不就是扣个百分比吗？），但实际涉及多个关键决策：
+> **Design Philosophy**: Fee implementation seems simple (just deducting a percentage, right?), but involves multiple key decisions:
-> - 费率在哪里配置？（Symbol 级别 vs 全局）
+> - Where to configure fee rates?
+(Symbol level vs Global)
-> - 从什么资产扣除？（支付的 vs 收到的）
+> - Which asset to deduct from?
+(Paid vs Received)
-> - 扣除时机在哪里？（ME 里扣 vs Settlement 扣）
+> - When to deduct?
+(In ME vs In Settlement)
-> - 如何确保精度不丢失？（u64 * bps / 10000 的溢出问题）
+> - How to ensure precision? (u64 * bps / 10000 overflow issues)

 ### 1.2 Goal